scraggo/scraggo.github.io/_posts/2019-03-24-git-commit-format-squash.md

 ## Conclusion

-Using a conventional commit format is definitely worth trying for both team and personal projects.
+The conventional commit format is definitely worth trying for both team and personal projects.

 ## Related posts